Senator Patricia K. McGee Nursing Faculty Scholarship Program

 Note: Any award payment received may have tax implications.
 Any questions regarding this should be directed to a tax professional, the Internal Revenue Service, or the NYS Department of Taxation and Finance.

 Payments are available for up to three academic years of graduate study.

 Awards are subject to available funding.
 First priority is given to prior recipients.
 New applicants are ranked by GPA and points for experience as a licensed registered nurse.
 Tie scores are decided by lottery.

-A recipient must complete the Free Application for Federal Student Aid (FAFSA) and the Payment of State Grants, Scholarships and Awards Application each year to receive payment.
+A recipient must complete the NYS Student Aid Payment Application each year to receive payment.
 Awards are paid directly to the college on behalf of students.